 A great project for the entire family, starting a vegetable garden is a rewarding activity that will provide you with fresh delicious food to enjoy for many months to come.
 Below are some tips on how you can easily grow your fruit, vegetables and herbs.
 Shop your own garden instead of the food store this year.
 Nothing is more rewarding or tastes better!

-We offer an extensive selection of all your favorite seeds and plants including:
+We offer an extensive selection of all your favorite seeds and plants in-store including:

 Over 600 varieties of heirloom, organic and GMO free seeds (available February)